-All of the MCO plans offer the same basic services, but each of them also offers extra services.
-You may want to choose a particular MCO plan because your doctor, clinic, hospital and other providers accept that plan or because of the plan's additional services, such as disease management programs.
+All of the MCOs offer the same basic services, but each of them may offer extra services.
+You may want to choose a particular MCO because your doctor, clinic, hospital and other providers accept that MCO or because of the additional services offered by a particular plan.

-Ask your doctor what health plans they work with, and choose the one that fits your needs.
-If you are not required to choose a plan, you may find one that meets your needs better than fee-for-service Medicaid.
+Ask your doctor what MCO they work with, and choose the one that fits your needs.
+If you are not required to choose an MCO, you may find one that meets your needs better than fee-for-service Medicaid.
 It's your choice!

-If you want to keep seeing your doctor, ask your doctor which health plan would be best for you and your family.
+If you want to keep seeing your doctor, ask your doctor which MCO would be best for you and your family.
 You can choose a different MCO plan for each member of your family to meet his or her individual needs.

-An enrollment counselor can help you make these decisions.
-Call Healthy Connections Choices at 1-877-552-4642 (toll-free).
+An enrollment counselor can help you make

+these decisions.
+Call Healthy Connections Choices toll-free at 1-877-552-4642 (TTY: 1-877-552-4670) between 8 a.m. and 6 p.m.
+Monday through Friday, except holidays.
 Interpreter services are available.
 All calls are free and private.